This information will help you prepare for your Bravo Capsule Test at Memorial Sloan Kettering (MSK).

 You will need to stop taking some medications 1 week before your procedure.
 We have included some common examples are:

 - Proton pump inhibitors, such as rabeprazole (Aciphex®), omeprazole (Prilosec®), lansoprazole (Prevacid®), pantoprazole (Protonix®), and esomeprazole (Nexium®)

 - Histamine2 blockers, such as nizatidine (Axid®), famotidine (Pepcid®), cimetidine (Tagamet®), and ranitidine (Zantac®)

-If you take insulin or other medication for diabetes, you may need to change the dose on the day of your procedure.
-Ask the doctor who prescribes this medicine for you what you should do the day before and the morning of your procedure.
+If you take insulin or other medications for diabetes, you may need to change the dose.
+Ask the doctor who prescribes your diabetes medicine what you should do the day before and morning of your procedure.